peeveen/sourcelink-gitlab-proxy/README.md

 > Use Ctrl+Z to end the input, and press Return.

 > Visual Studio strips any port number from the host when it goes looking for credentials from _Git Credential Manager_.
-[This has been confirmed as a Visual Studio bug](https://github.com/dotnet/sourcelink/issues/894#issuecomment-1294072766) and should be fixed soon.
-In the meantime, if you are running this on a specific port, then you'll have to add credentials manually, as shown above.
+[This has been confirmed as a Visual Studio bug](https://github.com/dotnet/sourcelink/issues/894#issuecomment-1294072766) but is fixed in Visual Studio 17.5.
+If you are using an earlier version of Visual Studio and are running this on a specific port, then you'll have to add credentials manually, as shown above.
 Otherwise you should see an interactive login prompt if the credentials are not already known by _GCM_.

 ## Line Endings